 Kessler Topaz Meltzer & Check, LLP - Important Deadline Reminder for Restaurant Brands International Inc. Investors

-Reminder: Investors who purchased or otherwise acquired Restaurant Brands common stock during the Class Period may, no later than February 19, 2021, seek to be appointed as a lead plaintiff representative of the class.
-For additional information or to learn how to participate in this litigation please click https://www.ktmc.com/restaurant-brands-international-inc-securities-class-action?utm_source=PR&utm_medium=link&utm_campaign=restaurant_brands.
+Investors who purchased or otherwise acquired Restaurant Brands common stock during the Class Period may, no later than February 19, 2021, seek to be appointed as a lead plaintiff representative of the class.
+For additional information or to learn how to participate in this litigation please click: https://www.ktmc.com/restaurant-brands-international-inc-securities-class-action?utm_source=PR&utm_medium=link&utm_campaign=restaurant_brands

 Restaurant Brands is a Canadian corporation and headquartered in Toronto, Ontario, Canada.
 It is one of the world's largest restaurant chains with over 27,000 Tim Hortons, Burger King, and Popeyes restaurants in more than 100 countries and U.S. territories.
 On April 24, 2018, Restaurant Brands announced a new strategy designed to improve performance within its Tim Hortons brand.
 Specifically, the "Winning Together Plan" would focus on three key pillars: restaurant experience; product excellence; and brand communications.
 Then, on March 20, 2019, Restaurant Brands announced "Tims Rewards" – a new loyalty program for Tim Hortons customers in Canada.
 Under the Tims Rewards program, customers would be eligible for a free hot brewed coffee, hot tea, or baked good after every seventh paid visit to a participating Tim Hortons restaurant.
 On April 10, 2019, Restaurant Brands announced that it was expanding the Tims Rewards program to include customers in the United States.